Optimizory/vrest-ng-cli/README.md

 # vrest-ng-cli

-This repository is just a npm wrapper around `vrest-ng-cli` binary. `vrest-ng-cli` is a command line utility aim to perform various tasks through command line.
+This repository is just an npm wrapper around `vrest-ng-cli` binary. `vrest-ng-cli` is a command line utility aim to perform various tasks through command line.
 As of now, it provides two commands:
 1. **Run Command**
 	1. Executes test cases on command line, which are created by [vREST NG](https://ng.vrest.io).
 	2. Run command can be used in any third party schedular like cron to schedule test cases.